-One way to determine the strength of candidate recruiting is to assess how many of them have prior experience, which in case this means having previously held elective office.
+One way to determine the strength of candidate recruiting is to assess how many of them have prior experience, which in this case means having previously held elective office.
 This of course isn’t a perfect metric, since sometimes elected officials can turn out to be poor candidates for higher office, while some first-timers can exceed expectations.
 However, this definition allows us to get a rough sense of a candidate’s potential strength, since successfully running a previous campaign usually does serve a candidate well in the future.

 Under conditions of lower hardship for the minority party, they are typically able to recruit experienced candidates in about 23 percent of seats held by the majority party.
 This share falls to 18 percent when hardship is high.